The Best Pet Spiders to Keep at Home

 • Occasional pinky mice (for adult tarantulas)

-When feeding your tarantula, offer prey items that are no larger than their body length.
-Juvenile and adult tarantulas should be fed once every 7 to 10 days.
-Spiderlings may need to be fed more often, about twice a week.
+Please do not feed your tarantula anything longer than its body’s length.
+Babies and adults should be fed every 7 to 10 days.
+Spiderlings might need to be fed more frequently, around twice a week.

-Always remove any uneaten prey items from the enclosure to prevent them from causing stress or harm to your tarantula.
+Any uneaten prey items should be removed from the enclosure so that they do not stress or harm your tarantula.

 Best Pet Spiders for Beginners